-Genetics and environmental factors play a role in development of type 1 and type 2 diabetes.
-Lifestyle factors play a much larger role in development of type 2 diabetes.
+Genetics and environmental factors play a role in developing type 1 and type 2 diabetes.
+Lifestyle factors play a much larger role in developing type 2.

-Several risk factors for getting type 2 diabetes include being over age 45, obesity, ethnicity, family history of diabetes and an inactive lifestyle.
+Several risk factors for developing type 2 diabetes include being over age 45, obesity, ethnicity, family history of diabetes and an inactive lifestyle.

 Pay attention to these symptoms

-Warning signs for both type 1 and type 2 diabetes include intense thirst, frequent urination, nausea, abdominal pain, fatigue, blurry vision and possible weight loss.
+Warning signs for both types of diabetes include strong thirst, frequent urination, nausea, abdominal pain, fatigue, blurry vision and possible weight loss.

-If you’re concerned about your risk for diabetes, talk to your provider.
+If you’re concerned about your risk for diabetes, talk to your primary care provider.

 Thank you, Dr. Ray for stating "type 2 diabetes can be cured…" For many years, people were told that there was no cure & that one would have type 2 diabetes forever.
 It is amazing what a low carb diet can do & of course exercise!